assafBarash/gen-commit/README.md

   3. git pull --rebase
   4. git push

-- `--selectStaging` on execute will enable to select files from git diff instead of running `git add .`
+- `--selectStaging | -s` on execute will enable to select files from git diff instead of running `git add .`

 flags with \* will override each other (only one may be used)